A few Peru Facts

 Sensational architecture can be found in Lima, the ‘White City’ of Arequipa, Cuzco while Machu Picchu is simply stunning in location and sophisticated construction, particularly if you are staggering in off the Inca Trail.

-All this and the people are brilliantly colourful, the food interesting, the weather's good if you pick the right month and generally Peru tours are cheap.
-More on Peru Travel or see a gallery of large Peru
+All this and the people are brilliantly colourful, the food interesting, the weather’s good if you pick the right month and generally Peru tours are cheap.
+More Peru pictures and information.